Mentors

 Welcome New Students

 The graduate students of the Physics Department at Washington University began a peer mentoring program in the Spring of 1999.
-Currently, there are twelve student mentors whose purpose is to help our new students transition into graduate school and to provide support throughout your first few years.
+Our purpose is to help our new students transition into graduate school and to provide support throughout your first few years.
 We run both the Physics Department orientation in the fall and the Prospective Student weekend in the spring.
 Additionally, we host lunches and events for you several times throughout the year to discuss helpful topics like preparing for midterms and finals, choosing a research group, getting to know St. Louis, or just to have fun.
 And, most importantly, we're always available to answer questions, give advice, and provide any sort of help you may need.
 Never hesitate to ask or come to us; that's what we're here for!

 This page contains useful resources for prospective graduate students, first-year graduate students, and anyone else interested in the program.
 If you would like to talk to someone, please contact the entire group at physicsmentors@gowustl.onmicrosoft.com or select an individual from the list below.